A white man holding a piece of paper explains insurance to a white woman with her hands folded on the desk.

 Bundle your coverages.
 If you’ve got insurance policies stretched across two or more insurance companies, you could be missing out on savings.
 If you bundle multiple insurance coverages with American Family, we’ll give you a discount.
 Plus, it’ll be much easier to manage your insurance policies, documents and bills in one place online with My Account or the MyAmFam app.

 Other discounts.
 There’s no shortage of discounts on American Family Insurance products.
-Whether we hand off savings for being a loyal customer, having a safe teen driver on your policy or for switching from one insurance company to ours, we’re happy to make your protection as affordable as possible.
+Whether we hand off savings for being a loyal customer, or for switching from one insurance company to ours, we’re happy to make your protection as affordable as possible.

 Looking for more coverage?
 Connect with your American Family Insurance agent (Opens in a new tab) today to get set up with the right policy that helps you protect what matters most.